microsoft/codetour/README.md

 If you need to edit or delete a step while recording, click the `...` menu next to the step's description, and select the appropriate action.

 <img width="500px" src="https://user-images.githubusercontent.com/116461/76168548-1f50cb80-612e-11ea-9aca-8598b9e1c730.png" />

+Additionally, at any time, you can right-click a tour in the `Code Tours` tree and change it's title/description, or delete the tour entirely.

 Behind the scenes, the tour will be written as a JSON file to the `.vscode/tours` directory of the current workspace.
 This file is pretty simple and can be hand-edited if you'd like.
 Additionally, you can manually create tour files, by following the [tour schema](#tour-schema).
 You can then store these files to the `.vscode/tours` directory, or you can also create a tour at any of the following locations: